Manidedeepya-Chennapragada/MedQABot/README.md

 # Medical QA — LoRA Fine-Tuning (QLoRA)
 ## Overview
 This project fine-tunes **microsoft/Phi-3-mini-4k-instruct** using **LoRA (PEFT)** with **4-bit QLoRA** on a medical Q&A dataset.
-The goal is to apply a small, instruction-tuned base model to domain-specific QA while while remaining trainable on a consumer GPU.
+The goal is to apply a small, instruction-tuned base model to domain-specific QA while remaining trainable on a consumer GPU.
 ##Approach
 - **Parameter-Efficient**: LoRA updates a small set of low-rank adapters (r=16, α=32, dropout=0.1) while freezing most base weights.
 - **Memory Efficient**: 4-bit quantization (NF4) with compute dtype float16 enables single-GPU training.